Testausserveri/torimies-rs/README.md

 Optional variables:
 * `UPDATE_INTERVAL=time_in_seconds` (the interval at which the bot updates vahtis, defaults to 60)

+### With Docker

+Bot can be started by running command `docker-compose up -d`.

+Log viewing happens with command `docker-compose logs`.

+`docker-compose up -d --build` rebuilds the Docker image and restarts the container with the new image.

+Bot can be shut down with command `docker-compose down`.

+### Without Docker

 Before starting the bot you must setup the sqlite-database.
 This can be done with the `diesel` tool, which is used in these instructions.

 `diesel` can be installed using `cargo install diesel_cli`.